fdantasr/programming---II/README.md

 ### How it works

-In this repository you can find issues related to topics of each module as mentioned below, as well as practical examples used in the computer science course.
+Code repository for Programming (II) classes of the computer science course.
+Programming subject 2 is focused on the object-oriented programming paradigm, using the C++ language.

 <br>
 <br>